GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 **2. Hyperlinking and cross-referencing**

-Scrapyard allows referring any bookmark or page archive from the text of notes through a link with `ext+scrapyard://` protocol.
+Scrapyard allows referring any bookmark or page archive from the text of its notes through a link with `ext+scrapyard://` protocol.
 Such links require a UUID of the referred item (the addon help provides more details on linking).